 - Anyone whose entry is deemed to be in the “national interest”

 How to Help

-- Join our efforts to continue to call for No Muslim Ban Ever in partnership with the National Immigration Law Center and MPower Change.
-While tonight’s ban is new, the work to repeal the existing Muslim Ban continues.
+- Join CAIR California and Advancing Justice-Asian Law Caucus’ efforts to continue to call for No Muslim Ban Ever in partnership with the National Immigration Law Center and MPower Change.
+While tonight’s Ban is new, the work to repeal the existing Muslim Ban continues.

 How to Get Legal Help

 Both of our organizations provide information and legal services free of charge.
-You can contact our organizations if:
+You should contact our organizations if:

 - Your community would like to request a virtual “Know Your Rights” presentation.